Majors and Careers

 Your education at the University will prepare you for the complexities of the world of work and you will learn to develop strategic approaches to pursuing whatever career opportunities you choose.

-That said, It is important to keep in mind that choosing a major and preparing for a career are not the same process.
+That said, It is important to keep in mind that choosing a major and preparing for a career are not always the same process.
 It's true that a college education will help prepare you for the job market.
-It's untrue that most majors lead directly to particular jobs.
-Instead, any major can prepare you for numerous job possibilities.
-A college degree does help you in the workforce, but perhaps not for the reasons you think.
+That said, most majors do not lead directly to particular jobs.
+Instead, most majors can prepare you for numerous job possibilities.
+During your time at UW it is also important to explore career options and prepare for work after school.

 How to investigate possible careers